fbpx

 Claim Scope

-If you couldn’t answer the above question, let us have a look at another indicator that would help you decide which company is indeed on the right track.
+If you couldn’t answer the above question, let us look at another indicator that would help you decide which company is indeed on the right track.

-A look at the claim scope analysis reveals that Ericsson’s claim scope ratio is poor when compared to that of Qualcomm.
+A look at the claim scope analysis reveals that Ericsson’s claim scope ratio is poor compared to Qualcomm’s.

 What does it mean?

-It means that after conducting an in-depth prior art search, Qualcomm drafted claims covering the invention with just the right number of independent claims, which were the right size of broad, to protect its core inventions.
+It means that after conducting an in-depth prior art search, Qualcomm drafted claims covering the invention with just the correct number of independent claims, which were the right size broad, to protect its core inventions.

-Ericsson, on the other hand, lacked an in-depth prior art search which affected the scope of its claims as well.
-Though it filed broad patents which were eventually granted, the claim construction proved to be a problem.
+On the other hand, Ericsson lacked an in-depth prior art search, which affected the scope of its claims.
+Though it filed broad patents that were eventually granted, the claim construction proved a problem.

-If Ericsson wants to step up its game, the right move would be to conduct in-depth prior art searches, and draft claims after giving due consideration to the available prior art.
+If Ericsson wants to step up its game, the right move would be to conduct in-depth prior art searches and draft claims after considering the available prior art.

-In that way, not only would the company recognize the whitespaces where there is scope for innovation and patenting activity, it would also reduce the time taken for grant of a patent, thus saving time and money.
+In that way, not only would the company recognize the whitespaces with scope for innovation and patenting activity, it would also reduce the time taken to grant a patent, thus saving time and money.

 Prosecution Speed

-Talking about time, let’s take a look at our fifth indicator “Prosecution speed” which, concisely is, the time taken on an average for the issuance of a patent.
+Talking about time, let’s look at our fifth indicator, “Prosecution speed,” which, concisely, is the time taken on average for the issuance of a patent.

-A look at the prosecution speed analysis reveals that both Ericsson and Qualcomm are neck-to-neck in terms of prosecution speed.
+The prosecution speed analysis reveals that Ericsson and Qualcomm are neck-to-neck in terms of prosecution speed.

-This means, that on an average, it takes around the same amount of time for issuance of patents by both these companies.
-The interesting fact to note is — Ericsson, which lags behind in the race for several other indicators, took a leap and has been maintaining an upper edge in recent times.
+This means that, on average, it takes around the same amount of time for both companies to issue patents.
+Interestingly, Ericsson, which lags behind in the race for several other indicators, took a leap and has been maintaining an upper edge in recent times.

-So let’s get back to our question — Which company do you think is on the right track?
+So, let’s return to our question — Which company do you think is on the right track?

 The answer is indeed Qualcomm.
-Out of 5 indicators, Qualcomm surely outperformed in 4 of them.
-Ericsson, on the other hand, though lags behind, has been showing signs of improvement.
+Out of 5 indicators, Qualcomm indeed outperformed in 4 of them.
+On the other hand, Ericsson has been showing signs of improvement though lags.

 The question now is — What could Ericsson do to cross Qualcomm’s level of prosecution?